 Arch Linux

-Arch Linux is the no-nonsense Linux distro, and it doesn’t come with a bunch of pre-installed software.
+Arch Linux is a no-nonsense Linux distro, and it doesn’t come with a bunch of pre-installed software.
 For an experienced Linux user, this is the OS I’d recommended!
-With the options like Xfce and LXQt, you can expect your computer to be really fast.
+With the options like Xfce and LXQt, you can expect your computer to be high-speed.

-Although Arch developers have stopped offering 32-bit images, you have the option to get the forked archinux32.
+Although Arch developers have stopped offering 32-bit images, you can get the forked archinux32.

 Minimum hardware requirements for Arch Linux